zachgerhart/DevMtn-Travels/README.md

 When you are done, your code should look something like this.
-Make sure you create controllers for the packages, booked and locations.
-Be sure to organize them in a controllers folder and link them in a script tag at the bottom of your html file.
-And then add the controllers to your state object.

 The contact.html and the about-adventurers.html are both sub routes to the home page.